silexlabs/Cocktail/demo/market/readme.txt

 CSS resolved issues:
--to have a nice layout for cells, and lists, it is necessary to use vertical-align=top -box-sizing css property is usefull so that borders are included in container width
+-to have a nice layout for cells, and lists, it is necessary to use vertical-align=top -box-sizing css property is usefull so that borders are included in container width -"native" iOS scroll can be used on pages where height is not set and overflow=visible -on Android browser, there is a bug in which window.screen.width & window.innerWidth take the width of the the most large iframe in the DOM
+	=> to resolve this issue, get all iframes and resize them to match the window.innerWidth

 Missing useful functionalities in cocktail
 -zIndex